Patrick R. Galloway

 How accurate are the Soviet maps?

-We have used them for over five years and often match them with the Tactical Pilotage Chart maps (which are also included in each set).
+We have used them for many years and often match them with the Tactical Pilotage Chart maps (which are also included in each set).
 They have always matched perfectly.
 Some Soviet maps for sale by other vendors have important features like airfields removed.
 All of our maps have all the airfields plus over 750 other topographic features.

 How can I use your maps with site plans?